Rotaviruses are a group of viruses that can cause severe viral gastroenteritis in infants and young children.

 The main symptoms are vomiting, fever and watery diarrhoea.
-Symptoms can be mild, but some children, especially those under two years, can require hospital treatment for dehydration.
+Symptoms can be mild, but some children, especially those under 2 years, may require hospital treatment for dehydration.
 Onset is often sudden.
 The illness mainly affects infants and young children under 3 years of age.

 The time from contact with the virus to the development of symptoms is usually between 24 and 72 hours.
-The diarrhoea usually lasts from two to five days.
+The diarrhoea usually lasts from 2 to 5 days.

 A child with vomiting and diarrhoea should be taken to the doctor who will advise if treatment is needed.
 Most rotavirus infections resolve without treatment.
 It is very important for the child to drink plenty of fluids to avoid dehydration.
 Rehydration with oral glucose/electrolyte solution is particularly effective.
 If children refuse this solution, or it is unavailable, diluted fruit juice or soft drinks may be given (1 part juice/soft drink to 3 parts water).
 Babies should continue to be offered their normal milk feeds plus extra fluids in between feeds.

 To prevent the spread of rotavirus, ensure good overall hygiene.
-Hands should be washed thoroughly with warm soapy water for at least 15 seconds and dried thoroughly on a disposable or clean towel after going to the toilet, before preparing or handling food and after changing soiled linen.
+Hands should be washed thoroughly with warm soapy water, rubbing them together for at least 20 seconds and dried thoroughly on a disposable or clean towel after going to the toilet, before preparing or handling food and after changing soiled linen.
 If changing an infected infant's nappy:

 - never change nappies on tables or counters where food is prepared or eaten